NelsonManuelGM/everydayhealthnodejstest/README.md

 - **Argument**: newsletter_id
 - **Response**: daily open and click action counts for given newsletter_id

-## Use Instructions
+## Demo Instructions

-- The application is designed to be executed using docker-compose cli.
+- The application is designed to be executed using docker-compose CLI.

-- The mocked information from the .csv file will be populate using migrations on a mongodb database.
+- The mocked information from the .csv file will be populated using migrations on a MongoDB database in order to test the demo.

 In order to tray demo run the next command.